rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Note that some "superseded theories" are the correct theory at some coarse-grained or renormalized scale or regime, e.g. Newtonian gravity is the correct low-energy limiting theory of general relativity.
     See: [Newtonian gravity](physics.html#newtonian-gravity).
+-   See also the discussion of [effective field theory](physics.html#effective-field-theory).
 -   [Frost-Arnold, G. (2020).
 One way to test scientific realism. *Obscure and Confused Ideas* (blog).](http://obscureandconfused.blogspot.com/2020/08/one-way-to-test-scientific-realism.html)

 Rovelli: